ashwaniYDV/graphql-react-event-booking/README.md

 ```sh
 $ npm start
 ```
-This will start both the backend and frontend servers using concurrently Go to http://localhost:3000
+This will start both the backend and frontend servers using concurrently<br/>
+Go to http://localhost:3000